Pushed from Slaviansk, Ukraine rebels barricade Donetsk

 "Everything is different now.
 Tonight is the first night with no shelling," said Mikhail Martynenko, 58, a guard at a local market near Slaviansk.
 "People are in a better mood, and there are more people on the streets.
 Everyone was afraid.
 They had no idea when another mortar would come flying."

 Ukraine's victory in Slaviansk has now pushed informal peace talks involving separatist leaders off the agenda.
-A meeting of a so-called contact group including Ukraine and Russia had been planned for the weekend, under an agreement in Berlin last week, to discuss conditions for a truce.
+A meeting of a so-called "contact group" involving Ukraine and Russia had been planned for the weekend, under an agreement in Berlin last week, to discuss conditions for a truce.

 The Organization for Security and Cooperation in Europe website said "high representatives" from Ukraine, Russia and the OSCE did in fact meet in Kiev on Sunday, though separatist leaders did not appear to have attended.

-(Additional reporting by Natalia Zinets and Nadia Kravchenko and Mark Felsenthal in Washington; Writing by Richard Balmforth; Editing by Peter Graff, Will Waterman and Mohammad Zargham)
+(Additional reporting by Natalia Zinets and Nadia Kravchenko; Writing by Richard Balmforth; Editing by Peter Graff and Will Waterman)